docbill/Apex-Framework/docs/topics/booleanvalues/README.md

 ```

-The value as false means if IE_CTL_Before has not been added to the Boolean Metadata table, then return a value of false.
+The value as false means if IE_CTL_Before.validateFields has not been added to the BooleanMetadata table, or we are ignoring metadata, then return a value of false.
+We typically ignore metadata values when a test class is running.

 ## Overriding Settings